Selenium yeast: Sel-Plex

+Precautions

+Only a small amount should be used when blending animal feeds.
+An excess of selenium, specifically at 10× the European authorized maximum selenium intake of Sel-Plex, causes a drop in animal productivity.

+Appropriate measures to minimize inhalation exposure to the product should be taken.

 Analytical chemistry

 Total selenium in selenium yeast can be reliably determined using open acid digestion to extract selenium from the yeast matrix followed by flame atomic absorption spectrometry.
 Determination of the selenium species selenomethionine can be achieved via proteolytic digestion of selenium yeast followed by high-performance liquid chromatography with inductively coupled plasma mass spectrometry.